cambridge-cares/TheWorldAvatar/Agents/BMSUpdateAgent/README.md

 - `bacnetObjectId` the ID of the Bacnet Object to write to
 - `bacnetDeviceId` the ID of the Bacnet Device that the object is assigned under
-- `value` the value to write to the Bacnet Object
+- `value` the value to write to the Bacnet Object `bacnetObjectId` and `bacnetDeviceId` can either be provided in the request sent to the agent or it can be queried from the knowledge graph.

-`bacnetObjectId` and `bacnetDeviceId` can either be provided in the request sent to the agent or it can be queried from the knowledge graph.
-In order for the agent to query for `bacnetObjectId` and `bacnetDeviceId`, the [writeClient.properties](#221-writeclientproperties) needs to be populated and the data IRI has to be provided in the [request](#223-execution).
+In order for the agent to query for `bacnetObjectId` and `bacnetDeviceId`, the [writeClient.properties](#221-writeclientproperties) needs to be populated and the following parameters are required:
+- `writeClientProperties` the environment variable in the docker container that points to where the client.properties file is located at, refer to [writeClient.properties](#221-writeclientproperties) for more information.
+- `dataIRI` the data IRI that is linked to the `bacnetObjectId` and `bacnetDeviceId`.
+- `value` the value to write to the Bacnet object

  The query run by the agent is structured based on [OntoBMS](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontobms/OntoBMS.owl):

 ```
 <data IRI> ontobms:hasBacnetObjectID "bacnetObjectId" ;